jssverve/it-works-on-localhost/README.md

-# It works on Localh
+# It works on Localhost

 Designing is thinking made visual.
 A technical event where all the participants will be given a UI template and all the participants are required to design a webpage in a desktop as well as a mobile view based on the given template.